massgov/mayflower-patternlab/styleguide/source/_patterns/01-atoms/04-headings/colored-heading.md

 ### Variant options
 * With a [green](./?p=atoms-colored-heading-green) background
+* Usage [example](./?p=atoms-colored-heading-usage-example) showing green heading for Page Content and gray for Right Rail

 ### Usage Guidelines
-* This version would be used in the right rail (angle will be on the left)
+* Green color would only be used at the top of the Page Content
-* The green version would be used in the main content
+* Gray color would be used in the Right Rail
+* When used in the Right Rail the diagonal will automatically appear on the left

 ### Variables
 ~~~